Teenage Mutant Ninja Turtles Illustrator Starts Drawing Off The Page, And On Bodies

 Pizza is the only thing Teenage Mutant Ninja Turtles seem to eat.

-As he brushes away some blood from MacArthur's arm, Talbot says a few years ago, he would never have been able to touch anyone like this.
+As he brushes away some extra ink from MacArthur's arm, Talbot says a few years ago, he would never have been able to touch anyone like this.
 The two of them are going to be seeing each other a lot in the next few months.
 After Donatello, there's still Leonardo, Rafael and Michelangelo left to ink.